Environmental-Research-Group/data_analysis_21_22/perrindavidson/README_pwd.md

 I'm a Fourth Year at UChicago studying Physics, Applied Mathematics, and Statistics.
 My research is concerned with developing computational models of the ocean, with a particular interest in how physical systems impact chemical and biological ones.

 ## Contact
-You can contact me at pwd@uchicago.
-I am always interested in talking about research, bluegrass, lacrosse, or skiing.
+You can contact me at <pwd@uchicago.edu>.
+I am always interested in talking about research, bluegrass, lacrosse, or skiing!